jgarciaga/shared-ci-steps/README.md

 6. Updates the version in the appropriate file
 7. Commits and pushes the change to the PR branch
 8. Adds a comment to the PR with the version change details
+9. Creates a GitHub release with the new version number

 ### Setup Instructions